rinaldilucas/mean-task-manager/README.md

 -   Unsubscriber component with subsink to facilitate the manuvering of unsubcribres
 -   Shared CRUD service, allowing services to inherit its operations
 -   Custom pipes to convert date to selected language
--   Custom directive to prevent autofill
+-   Custom directive to prevent form autofill
--   Custom async validator to check already registered user
--   Dark mode persistent trought browser local storage
+-   Dark mode persistent trought browser cookies
--   An SCSS method used that utilizes REMs to maintain size scales
+-   SCSS algorythm which uses rem unit to maintain aspect ratio
--   SCSS written using BEM methodology
+-   Stylesheets written using BEM methodology
--   Custom SCSS structure to improve reusability and maintain aspect ratio
+-   Custom SCSS structure to improve reusability
--   Material components rewritten to support REM and improve mobile and table compatibility with minimum code
+-   Material components are overwritten to support rem unit and improve mobile/table compatibility coding less
--   Improved readability on media queries through some custom functions
+-   Improved readability on media queries using include-media library
--   Interfaces added for queries results to improve code reusability
+-   Helper query interface to maneuver http responses
--   Custom ESLint rules implemented that work on both the client-side and API
+-   Custom ESLint rules implemented which work both on the client-side and API
--   Assure keyboard accessibility, ARIA and Accessible HTML Content via ESLint rules
+-   Kkeyboard accessibility, ARIA and accessible HTML ESLint rules
--   Implementation of sass-lint that guarantees the order of css properties, maintaining the writing pattern and avoiding unnecessary code revisions
+-   Implementation of sass-lint which guarantees the order of css properties, maintaining the writing pattern and avoiding unnecessary code revisions
 -   Prettier rules implemented to improve code readability
--   Routed bottom sheet example implemented using only one component
 -   Input validators with multilingual features added
--   Development of charts using chart.js
--   Angular routing animations using dynamic params

 <p align="right">(<a href="#top">back to top</a>)</p>